The Basics of China Quality Control for Importers

 Factory QC Staff May Not Be Adequately Trained Or Have Proper Testing Equipment:

-Another reason might be the inadequate training of the QC staff, coupled with the potential lack of proper testing equipment required to carry out certain product tests and inspection.
+Another reason might be the inadequate training of the QC staff, coupled with the potential lack of proper testing equipment required to carry out certain product tests and inspections.
 This is because the staff is likely to draft a quick report giving you an “all-good” status without putting in the effort or expertise required to truly inspect the products thoroughly.
 The factory is also unlikely to spend a large amount of money on the training of these QC inspectors, so it is likely that even if the inspection team is unbiased they just might not have the required expertise to conduct adequate inspections- especially if the product that you are producing requires some sort of advanced knowledge.

 How Pre-shipment Inspection Can Help You Improve The Quality of Products From Your Chinese Supplier: